nmmull/CS320-Prototype/README.md

-This repository contains a rough outline of a prototype structure for assignments in CS320.
+This repository contains a prototype structure for assignments in CS320.
 The main differences compared to what has been done in the past:

 * Assignments are `dune` projects